Stress harms Fertility

 Exercise is crucial for a healthy pregnancy.
 Many studies suggest that regular exercise may boost reproductive function; Consequently, women who exercise 30 minutes or more daily have a reduced risk of infertility due to ovulation disorders.
 It also helps weight management, which can help with such problems as ovarian cysts.
 Severely obese women are 43 per cent less likely to achieve pregnancy than women who have a healthy weight.

-In men, exercise may boost a man’s sperm count, and therefore may increase chances of conception.
+In men, exercise may boost a man’s sperm count and therefore, may increase chances of conception.
 By being active, you are strengthening your heart as well as your muscles, improving your blood flow, and lowering your stress levels.
-All these contribute to health and fertility.
-Again Hypnotherapy can help with this as unhealthy eating is often about one’s self control.
+All these contribute to Health and Fertility.
+Again Hypnotherapy can help with this as unhealthy eating is often about one’s self-control.
 Lower stress, you gain control and are far more able to manage food portions and give yourself exercise regimes that count.

-Tobacco and Alcohol Use
+Tobacco and Alcohol Use and Fertility

-If you would like an informal chat about what you would like to achieve, then call or if I’m in clinic and can’t answer my calls, then text Hypno to 07508 658934 or email solutionshypno(AT)yahoo.co.uk, replacing the (AT) with @.
+If you would like an informal chat about what you would like to achieve, then call or if I’m in the clinic and can’t answer my calls, then text Hypno to 07508 658934 or email solutionshypno(AT)yahoo.co.uk, replacing the (AT) with @.

 - 1) Perry, B J, (Sep 1980), Control of Physiological Phenomena via Hypnosis with Special Reference to Contraception.
-Australian Joumal of Clinical Hypnotherapy, Vol 1(2), 73-77.
+Australian Journal of Clinical Hypnotherapy, Vol 1(2), 73-77.
 2) Iancu, I., Kotier, M., Spivak, B., Radwan, M., Weizman, A. (1994).

 - Psychiatric Aspects of Hyperemesis Gravidarum.
 Psychotherapy and Psychosomatics, Vol. 61, 143-9.
-3) Fuchs, K, (1980),
+3) Fuchs, K (1980),